fabiand/instanceTypes/README.md

   excess compute is available
 - *Compressed RAM* - VM RAM is compressed in order to provide memory overcommit
-- *Over-Committed Memory* - Memory is over-committed in order to achieve a higher workload density
+- *Overcommitted Memory* - Memory is over-committed in order to achieve a higher workload density
 - *vCPU-To-Memory Ratio (1:2)* - A vCPU-to-Memory ratio of 1:2